bschmalhofer/doc-developer/content/how-to-extend-otrs/writing-new-otrs-frontend-component.rst

 Writing A New OTRS Front End Component
 ======================================

 In this example, we will try to write a new OTRS front end component.
 Starting with OTRS 7, the framework supports single page application front ends written in Vue.js and based on a new JavaScript toolchain.
 First iteration contains the new external interface, for which we will try to write a custom component.
-You will need to have a running OTRS development environment as specified in the chapter of the same name.
+You will need to have a running OTRS :doc:`../get-started/development-environment` as specified in the chapter of the same name.

 The Goal